X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 * `flip` controls the X and Y flipping of the sprite.
 Range is 0-3 inclusive.
 0 = unflipped, 1 = X is flipped, 2 = Y is flipped, 3 = both X and Y are flipped.
 * `x-width` and `y-width` represent the dimensions of the sprite.
 Range is 0-3 inclusive.
 0 = 8px, 1 = 16px, 2 = 32px, 3 = 64px.
 * `color depth` selects either 4 or 8-bit color depth for the sprite.
 0 = 4-bit, 1 = 8-bit.
 This attribute can also be set by the `SPRMEM` command.

+Note: If VERA's sprite layer is disabled when the `SPRITE` command is called, the sprite layer will be enabled, regardless of the arguments to `SPRITE`.

 **EXAMPLE of SPRITE Statement:**